jkarenko/doodle-racer/progress.md

 Questions to resolve
 1. Menu/overlay look-and-feel: are plain DOM elements styled with CSS acceptable, or must we keep everything on canvas?
 (DOM recommended for a11y)
-2. For physics we’ll author a minimal custom engine.
+2. For physics we'll author a minimal custom engine.
 Are we allowed to use tiny helper libs for vector math (e.g., gl-matrix) or must we write all ourselves to control bundle size?
 3. Any preference for module format?
 (ES modules in Vite build assumed)

 Next steps
-• If answers are “DOM is fine” and “tiny math lib acceptable”, proceed.
+• If answers are "DOM is fine" and "tiny math lib acceptable", proceed.
 • Move to Phase 3 – Architecture Design: propose candidate patterns and select the optimal, outline core modules/interfaces, database schema (localStorage keys), and cross-cutting concerns.

 > 1. DOM